shashankv02/helm-image-mirror/README.md

 ## Helm Image Mirror

-This tool takes a yaml formatted config file as input in which user can specify a list of helm repositories, helm charts and docker registries.
+This tool takes a yaml formatted config file as input in which user can specify a list of helm repositories, helm charts and docker registries to copy the helm charts and the images referenced inside the charts to various other helm and docker registries.

-The helm charts will be downloaded, all the images mentioned in the charts are deduced and the images are re-tagged and pushed to the specified docker registries.
+## Copying helm charts to other helm repositories

+Specify all the helm repositories including both the source and target repositories under the `repos` section.

+Specify the charts to be copied under `charts` section.
+Under the charts section, a list of target helm repositories can be specified under `push` field to which the chart or specific chart versions should be copied.

+## Copying images referenced in the helm chart to other docker registries

+Specify the helm repositories from which the charts must be downloaded under `repos` section.

+Specify the charts from which the images must be deduced under `charts` section.

+Specify the list of docker registries to which the images referenced in the charts must be copied to under `registries` section.

 ## Sample configuration file